froggyos/froggyos.github.io/versions/1.11/README.md

 -- "a", "b", "c", 1, 2, 3
 ```
 ## Methods
 If a method expects no arguments, you may omit the parentheses.
+Arguments are separated by `;`.
 ### index
 Indexing starts at `0`.
 ```